 The Cactus to Clouds hike is epic.
 It was rated one of the hardest day hikes in the world by Backpack Magazine.
-You start in downtown Palm Springs and climb over 10,000 feet to the summit of Mt San Jacinto, with a large stretch on the treacherous Skyline Trail, the Cactus to Clouds hike should only be attempted by the very experienced and very fit hiker, and only under the right conditions.
+You start in downtown Palm Springs and climb over 10,000 feet to the summit of Mt San Jacinto, with a large stretch on the treacherous Skyline Trail.
+The Cactus to Clouds hike should only be attempted by the very experienced and very fit hiker, and only under the right conditions.
 This guide gives you all the info you need to do this incredible hike safely.

 Because there are extremes at both ends of the weather spectrum (alpine and desert climates), timing your Cactus to Clouds hike is a bit of an art.
 Use the list below as a rough guide.
 Always check the local conditions before making any decisions.
 You’ll want to check the weather for Palm Springs (the start of the hike) and San Jacinto Peak (the end of the hike).

-November to April – Doing this hike in the winter should only be done if are very experienced in winter / ice hiking.
+- November to April – Doing Cactus to Clouds in the winter should only be done if are very experienced in winter / ice hiking.
 After the first snow, the melt/freeze cycle will coat much of the trail in ice.
 This comes into play when ascending the Traverse, where the gradient can go up to 50%.
 You will need ice axes and crampons / micro-spikes.
 Winter temperatures on the summit can be -10F.
 Conditions start getting better in March and April.

-May – Another good window, similar to October.
-Ususally the snows have melted and temperatures are still cool.
+- May – Another good window, similar to October.
+Usually the snows have melted and temperatures are still cool.
 Even if the summit looks clear of snow, there may still be snow and ice on the shady portions of the hike.

-The best (and maybe the only) way to do this hike is to start before dawn.
+The best (and maybe the only) way to do Cactus to Clouds is to start before dawn.
 For example, on this trip report, I started at 1am.
 The idea is that you hike the desert in the cooler nighttime hours, and get to a high (and cool) enough altitude by the time the sun rises.
 Look at the weather reports and calculate roughly 5F drop in temperature per 1000 feet climbed.
 Do the math to figure out a rough start time.

 To determine the best time to leave, look at an hourly weather forecast for Palm Springs and the summit.
 Figure out your slowest pace, and estimate where you’ll be at each hour and temperature.
 Treat it as a rough guide, knowing things can change and you may need to change your plans.